-Real World Outcomes (Pages 6 - 8)
+Real World Outcomes (Pages 6-8)

 - This section provides real world ESG case studies, relevant to the Pension Fund's holdings, which rotate between asset classes each quarter.

 - The focus of the real world outcomes rotates between asset classes for each quarter in the following pattern:

-- o Q1 Infrastructure
+- Q1 Infrastructure

-- o Q2 Real Estate
+- Q2 Real Estate

-- o Q3 Private Equity
+- Q3 Private Equity

-- Q4 GEF
+- $\circ$ Q4 GEF

 - The case studies are an in-depth review of positive ESG practices for current investments within the portfolio over the past year.

 The named client pension fund has been assessed as an elective Professional Client for the purposes of the FCA regulations.
 All information, including valuation information, contained herein is proprietary and/or confidential to Local Pensions Partnership Ltd (LPP) and its subsidiary, Local Pensions Partnership Investments Ltd only (LPPI) (together the "LPP Group").
 LPPI is authorised and regulated by the Financial Conduct Authority.
-This document and its content are provided solely for the internal use of the under the copy this document or any of the information provided in it in whole or part, without the express written consent of the authorised representative of the LPP Group.
-The purpose of this document is to provide fund and performance analysis for the named client pension fund only.
-It does not provide advice and should not be relied upon for any purpose including (but not limited to) investment decisions.
+This document and its content are provided solely for the internal use of the intended recipient(s) and subject to the terms and conditions of this disclaimer.
+Unless otherwise required by English law, you shall not disseminate, distribute or copy this document or any of the information provided in it in whole or part, without the express written consent of the authorised representative of the LPP Group.
+The purpose of this document is not provide advice and should not be relied upon for any purpose including (but not limited to) investment decisions.
 Market and exchange rate movements can cause the value of an investment to fall as well as rise.
 Past performance is not an indicator of future performance.
-Without limitation to the aforesaid, this document and its contents are provided as is without any representation or warranty (express or implied), and no member of the LPP Group nor any of their respective directors, officers and employees shall be held liable, as to the appropriateness, accuracy or completeness of the information provided herein.
+Without limitation to the aforesaid, this document and its contents are provided 'as is' without any representation or warranty (express or implied), and no member of the LPP Group nor any of the information provide directors, officers and employees shall be held liable, as to the appropriateness, accuracy or completeness of the information provided herein.